Luis Sanguino: Move to Mexico

 In 1978, Sanguino once again moved, making his new home this time in Mexico, there leaving a great mark with his works and beginning a new artistic stage in which he accentuated his sculptures' classicism.
 In 1979 he wed a young woman from Segovia, Curra Álvarez, mother to his two youngest children, Curro and Rocío.
 He lived with them in Mexico for thirteen years.

 As Sanguino punctuated his living in Mexico with frequent holidays in Spain, in late 1985 he bought a 14th-century Castilian keep in the Segovian locality of Valdeprados.
 Meanwhile, he continued to execute works on both sides of the Atlantic.

 Second return to Spain

-Sanguino returned to Spain in 1990, this time for good, making his home near Segovia, where he still lives and works.
+Sanguino returned to Spain in 1990, this time for good, making his home near Segovia, where he still lived and worked.

 Since Sanguino's return to Spain, Madrid has become his patron, commissioning the artist with its most important and representative projects, although other cities such as Segovia, Guadalajara, Marbella, Oviedo and Navalcarnero have also commissioned important projects from him.

 In 2017, Sanguino's workshop at the mediaeval Valdeprados property contained a great bust of former prime minister Adolfo Suárez, which Sanguino was hoping one day to have put on display at the airport at Barajas, now that it bore Suárez's name.

-Even though he is now a long way from the New World, it has not stopped him working on projects for Mexico and Puerto Rico.
+Even though he was now a long way from the New World, it did not stop him working on projects for Mexico and Puerto Rico.